-A fleeting visit to Rome this week, indulging in the biscotti and amazing pastries, inspired me to share these easy and delicious recipes by Two Greedy Italians – Antonio Carluccio and Gennardo Contaldo.
+ACHICA Living has been in Rome this week, setting eyes on biscotti and amazing pastries.
+This inspired us to share these easy and delicious recipes by Two Greedy Italians – Antonio Carluccio and Gennardo Contaldo.
 Choose from indulgent Chocolate and Amaretto Pudding or refreshing Lemon Granita.
-I might add I was actually in fake Rome, not real Rome (more on that below).
 Enjoy the recipes – they’re quick and simple and taste impressive…

 Chocolate and Amaretto Pudding recipe

 A simple, old-fashioned chocolate pudding, which can be served either warm or chilled and is very easy to prepare.
 The addition of Amaretto liqueur gives it a bit of a kick but not too much.
 A perfect dessert to serve when you are in the mood for a little romance!

 15g plain flour

 1. Put the milk in a saucepan and warm over a low heat.